-1) The complainant's name, student ID#, address, email address, and phone number.

-2) A complete description of the concern/issue - including date, location, and all individuals involved, or who witnessed or otherwise have knowledge of the events and circumstances giving rise to the complaint.

-3) A description of what efforts have been made to resolve the issue informally.
-(Optional)

-4) A statement of the resolution requested.

-5) Any reference to external source documents (security reports, police reports, physician notes, etc.)
+- The complainant's name, student ID#, address, email address, and phone number. - A complete description of the concern/issue including date, location, and all individuals involved, or who witnessed or otherwise have knowledge of the events and circumstances giving rise to the complaint. - A description of what efforts have been made to resolve the issue informally.
+(Optional) - A statement of the resolution requested. - Any reference to external source documents (security reports, police reports, physician notes, etc.)

-If a student is hesitant or unwilling to put a complaint alleging discrimination, harassment (including sexual misconduct) or other unlawful conduct in writing, he or she is encouraged to discuss his or her concerns with the Assistant Director for Student Conduct and Integrity & Academic Accommodations, the Assistant Director for Clinical Student Conduct and Development, the Associate Dean of Student Affairs on the medical sciences campus, or with the Associate Dean of Student Affairs in Miramar.
+If a student is hesitant or unwilling to put a complaint alleging discrimination, harassment (including sexual misconduct) or other unlawful conduct in writing, they are encouraged to discuss their concerns with the Assistant Dean, Student Affairs.
 Students may also contact Adtalem Global Education Title IX Coordinator directly regarding matters involving sexual harassment or sexual violence including relationship and domestic violence.